 Dropshipping works by having a supplier handle all inventory storage and fulfillment of any orders you take through your storefront.
 The products are owned and stored by the supplier until they are sold and the reseller pays for them to be shipped to the customer.

-You can use dropshipping as a supplementary source of products to sell or as your sole source.
+You can use dropshipping websites as a supplementary source of products to sell or as your sole source.
 For example, if you already sell DTC food, you can seek out other food suppliers with food that complements yours.
-You then list their products alongside yours in a digital catalog, continue selling food online, and increase your average order value without ever having to stock inventory to sell.
+You then list their best dropshipping products alongside yours in a digital catalog, continue selling food online, and increase your average order value without ever having to stock inventory to sell.

 The dropshipping business model consists of three parties, a store that purchases items from a third party, the supplier who ships them, and the customer.
 This model allows small businesses to avoid paying for inventory storage and focus solely on increasing sales.
+It makes going from new dropshipping business ideas to profitablity much quicker.

 In the dropshipping model, the supplier is responsible for storing, picking, packing, and shipping all products.
 These vendors must have a solid control over their supply chain lead time and a good supply of decoupling inventory or safety stock to ensure smooth operations.
 They must also be able to ship products quickly and provide tracking information to the customer.